 If you catch a bruised heel early and rest then it should recover quite quickly, usually within a few days.
-However, if the first onset of pain is ignored it can be very difficult to treat.
-This is due to the fat pad gets damaged beyond easy repair.
+However, if the early onset of pain is ignored it can be very difficult to treat.
+This is due to the fat pad becoming damaged beyond easy repair.

-If you have to be on your feet, then there are a few things you can do which will reduce the load on the injured foot:
+If you have to be on your feet, then there are a few things you can do which will help:

 - Wear a shock-absorbing/cushioning heel pad or insole in your shoes.
-This is especially important if you have to wear a hard, flat, 'sensible' shoes to work.
-Insoles or heel pads should be worn in both shoes, even if only one heel is bruised, as raising the heel on one side will cause a leg length difference which can cause other injuries to the hips and lower back.
+This is especially important if you have to wear a hard, flat, ‘sensible’ shoes to work.
+Insoles or heel pads should be worn in both shoes to avoid leg length differences.
+This is likely to lead to further injury to the hips and lower back.

 - Wear soft trainers with lots of cushioning in the midsole.
-They may not look good in the office but will make a big difference to the healing time.
+They may not look good in the office but will make a big difference to your healing time.

 - Replace running shoes if they are old.
-A running shoe is designed to last for around 400 miles of running after which the midsoles are weakened through use.
 Read more about choosing running shoes.

 Bruised Heel Taping

-The aim of taping for a bruised heel is to compress the soft tissue under the heel, increasing the natural cushioning of the foot and protect the heel from impact.
-Taping the heel can provide pain relief by compressing the soft tissue under the heel, giving more protection to the bone.
+The aim of taping for a bruised heel is to compress the soft tissue under the heel.
+This increases the natural cushioning of the foot and protect the heel from impact.
 A simple roll of 2.5cm/1-inch non-stretch zinc oxide tape is all that is needed.